 - Congenital lactase deficiency: an extremely rare autosomal recessive disorder and associated with minimal, or complete absence of, lactase activity.
 It becomes apparent once milk is introduced, usually with intractable diarrhoea once milk or lactose formula has been introduced.

 - Developmental lactase deficiency: occurs in premature babies (<34 weeks of gestation) and improves once the intestine matures.

 - Lactose intolerance in adults is very common and lactose may be found in many unexpected sources.
-These include saccharine processed meats, bread, cake mixes, soft drinks, and lagers.
+These include saccharine processed meats, bread, cake mixes, soft drinks and lagers.
 This may account for unexplained symptoms, including some cases of irritable bowel disease.

 Symptoms are caused only by the ingestion of lactose, found in milk and other dairy products.
 They are affected by the amount of lactose ingested and how fast the small intestine is presented with the lactose load.
 They will be more marked if the lactose reaches the intestinal mucosa fast but less so if gastric emptying is delayed as by being ingested with a large meal.
 Degree of symptoms is also affected by individual sensitivity and colonic flora.
-Individuals in countries where diet tends to include more dairy products (such as the UK) are more likely to inherit a retained ability to digest lactose and not suffer symptoms.
+Individuals in countries where diet tends to include more dairy products (such as the UK) are more likely to inherit a retained ability to digest lactose and not experience symptoms.

-Symptoms result from reduced absorption of lactose which is then broken down by intestinal bacteria leading to gas and short-chain fatty acids.
+Symptoms result from reduced absorption of lactose which is then broken down by intestinal bacteria, leading to gas and short-chain fatty acids.

 Gas build up causes:

 The acidic and osmotic effects of undigested lactose may cause: